 Production slots are a market

 Manufacturers have real capacity.
-The A350 line we model for the 2018 scenario builds about 15 aircraft a quarter.
-The A320 family does 60.
-ATR 72s come off the line at 6.
+The A321neo line we model for the 2019 scenario builds about 50 aircraft a quarter, split across Hamburg, Toulouse, Mobile, and Tianjin.
+A350-900s come off the line at 15 a quarter.
+ATR 72s at 6.

 That capacity isn’t sitting there waiting for you.
 When a scenario opens, the order book is already partially full of historical orders.
-Delta, Lufthansa, Singapore, Emirates bought what they actually bought, with firm orders and options layered onto the right years.
+American, Lufthansa, IndiGo, and the LCC buyers locked in their A321neo positions years ago, with firm orders and options layered onto the right years.
 So when you browse the catalog, you’re looking at what’s left.

 The filters do what you’d expect: manufacturer, generation, size class, production status.
-“Next-gen widebodies that are still in production” narrows the catalog to the aircraft you can actually buy today.
+“Next-gen narrowbodies that are still in production” narrows the catalog to the aircraft you can realistically buy today.

 You’re not the only buyer